Can memory impairments be prevented?

 Do I need a referral?

-No, you do not need a referral to make an appointment at Swank Memory Care Center.
+No, you do not need a referral to make an appointment at the Swank Center for Memory Care and Geriatric Consultation.
 Please call 302-320-2620 to schedule an appointment.

 Is this visit covered by my insurance?